KnezIker/CNN/README.md

 	addi	a5,a5,1        # Increment j
 	sw	a5,-28(s0)     # Store value of the loop counter (j) on the stack
 ```
-This code does the same to k for loop as .L94 did for j loop.
-Also its drectly above of .L94<br>
+his code handles the k loop in the same way that .L94 handles the j loop.
+Additionally, it is located directly above .L94.<br>
 .L100 assembly code:
 ```assembly
 .L100:
 	sw	zero,-36(s0)      # Initialize loop counter g = 0) on the stack
 	j	.L96              # jump to .L96
 ```
-This code initializes g counter to 0 and jumps to .L96<br>
+This code initializes the g counter to 0 and jumps to .L96<br>
 .L96 assembly code:
 ```assembly
 .L96: